cmcginty/dotfiles/borg/README.md

 * Open `./borgbackup.app` in Mac's automator.app
 * Edit the script to match your system.
-* Save the worflow as an "Application" to /Applicaitons/borgbackup.app
+* Export the worflow as an "Application" to /Applicaitons/borgbackup.app
-* Open "System Preferences --> Security and Privacy --> Full Disk Access (FDA)".
+* Open "System Preferences --> Privacy and Security --> Full Disk Access (FDA)".
 * Unlock the tool in the bottom left, and make sure `borgbackup.app` is checked.

 You can now test the app by running: